Consider how the lilies grow: They do not labor or spin. Yet I tell you, not even Solomon in all his glory was adorned like one of these.Luke 12:27

 I’ve never really had a “word of the year” until this year.
-On January 1st, the word “surrender” was on my heart, and I allowed myself to meditate on it.
+On January 1st, while I was at SLS 20, the word “surrender” entered my heart, and I allowed myself to meditate on it.
 I adopted it as my word of the year, allowing it to remind me to surrender all that I am and all that I have to God at all times.

 Come, Holy Spirit.

 Dear Heavenly Father, I surrender all that I am and all that I have at this moment to You.
 I come to You as Your precious child who can only depend on You.
 Help me to not worry about anything and to entrust You with all things, even my very life.
 When I get caught up in earthy matters, gently lift my gaze to You.
 Remind me to strive for Your eternal kingdom instead of material things that will fade away.
 I ask this in Jesus Christ’s Holy Name.

 Click the links below to visit Radiant with Joy’s social media and Etsy Shop!

 Great reminder that ever day and every moment, we need to constantly surrender to God and trust in His will.
 It is so much better than our own desires for ourselves!

 I’ve been keeping a word of the year since 2019–I learned about it at the same time someone told me about picking a “saint of the year”.
 It’s an excellent way to focus.
 Tangentially related to your epigraph, look up the painting “La Vierge au Lys” by Bouguereau–it’s become one of my favorites.

 I’ve never heard of having a Saint of the year!
 I think I’ll try that!
 And yes, I’ll be sure to look up that painting 🙂